cranedroesch/war/README.md

 He recently learned how to play [war](https://en.wikipedia.org/wiki/War_(card_game)) (the card game).

 The game is *not quite* deterministic, and actually *not quite* a game.
-It's not really a game because it involves no choice on the part of the players, and it's not really deterministic, because the ordering of the winners cards, added to the bottom of their pile, is not determined by any rule.
+It's not really a game because it involves no choice on the part of the players, and it's not really deterministic, because the ordering of the winner's cards, added to the bottom of their pile, is not determined by any rule.

 Naturally I became curious what the game's turn count distribution would look like.
 You gotta figure that it's possible -- though very unlikely -- that it could resolve in a single turn:  one huge chain war.
 It also seems plausible that it could go on infinitely; there would have to exist some combination of the initial ordering and orderings of all the win pots such that no player's pile ever goes all the way down to zero.
 In practical terms, there's probably a very long right tail.